initxlab/ngd-api/README.md

 ## initxlab/ngd-api
 Bringing to you Next Generation Data Processing API Pack, with standalone packages for optimized integration.
-Our goal in Initxlab is to stick at the best possible to Compliance with Industry Technology Standards.
-For the safety of your Business and Customer Data.
+Our goal in Initxlab is to stick to Compliance with Industry Standards and best recommended practices to serve your Business.

 ## Environment
 - PHP >= 8.0.2